robjhyndman/ctv-TimeSeries/README.md

   - *Autoregressive models* : `ar()` in stats (with model selection) and [FitAR](https://cran.r-project.org/package=FitAR) for subset AR models.
-  - *ARIMA models* : `arima()` in stats is the basic function for ARIMA, SARIMA, ARIMAX, and subset ARIMA models.
+  - *ARIMA models* : `arima()` in stats is the basic function for ARIMA, SARIMA, RegARIMA, and subset ARIMA models.
 It is enhanced in the [fable](https://cran.r-project.org/package=fable) package via the `ARIMA()` function which allows for automatic modelling.
 Similar functionality is provided in the [forecast](https://cran.r-project.org/package=forecast)